rancher/charts-build-scripts/README.md

 #### If you are creating a new charts repository

-Checkout into the Git branch that corresponds to your Source, Staging, or Live branch.
+Checkout the Git branch that corresponds to your Source, Staging, or Live branch.

 Export BRANCH_ROLE as `source`, `staging`, `live`, or `custom`.
 Then run: